Bungendore: History

 Prior to European settlement, the area was occupied by the Ngarigo people, whose northernmost lands extended to the southern shore of Lake George and around the base of the steep escarpment lying to the west of what is now Bungendore.

 The first Europeans in the vicinity were members of the exploratory party of Dr Charles Throsby in 1820, who, along with Hamilton Hume, also originally explored the Braidwood area.
-In 1824, explorer Allan Cunningham passed through Bungendore.
+In 1824, botanist and explorer Allan Cunningham passed through Bungendore.
 A year later, the first European settlers arrived.
 The mail service to Bungendore was introduced in 1837, enhancing the importance of the village and contributing to the proclamation of Bungendore as a "town" in the same year.
 Also in 1837, the surveyor James Larmer laid out the Georgian-influenced grid town plan of Bungendore.

 By 1848, 30 people populated the seven buildings in the town of Bungendore.
-When the railway arrived on 4 March 1885, the town began to grow more quickly.
-New buildings appeared rapidly, such as churches, the courthouse/police station, two schools and the post office.

 The first post office was built in Bungendore in 1840, an Anglican church c 1843, and the Bungendore Inn in 1847.
 The latter became a Pooley and Malone staging post.
 By 1851, the population was 63.
 The 1850s saw at least two other hotels established.
 A flour mill was built in 1861, St Mary's Roman Catholic Church and two denominational schools in 1862, the courthouse in 1864 and a public school in 1868.
 In 1866, local crops grown were recorded as being wheat, oats, barley and potatoes.
-Tourism is now a major contributor to the economy.